AdrienChampion/induction_for_dummies/monads_in_lean_4/book/src/part1/readme.md

 {{ #include ../../../HaskellMonads/Part1.lean:opt_bad_map }}
 ```

-This does not look right... `Functor.map` must be structure-preserving, and
+This does not look right...
+As mentioned previously `Functor.map` must be structure-preserving, and
 `Opt.badMap` is not since it turns a `som _` in a `non`.
-The only
+The only structure-preserving definition we
-structure-preserving definition we can give is the normal `map` over options:
+can give is the normal `map` over options:

 ```lean
 {{ #include ../../../HaskellMonads/Part1.lean:opt_map }}